Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Introduction

-Section \ref{sec:examples} is devoted to examples on finite and infinite dimensional state spaces.
-We start with transition semigroups coming from a large class of SDEs on Hilbert spaces $H$ (taking the role of $E$), including, e.g., the 2D-stochastic Navier-Stokes equations as well as stochastic (fast and slow diffusion) porous media equations (see Section \ref{Section 4.1}).
+Another contribution of this paper is to provide a (surprisingly) large class of examples of Markov processes, for which condition \eqref{eq:1.10} on finite and infinite dimensional state spaces holds, see Section \ref{sec:examples}.
+We start with Markov processes, which are the laws of solutions to SDEs on Hilbert spaces $H$ (taking the role of $E$), including, e.g., the 2D-stochastic Navier-Stokes equations as well as stochastic (fast and slow diffusion) porous media equations (see Section \ref{Section 4.1}).
 Here we consider both the norm topology on $H$ and (in Section \ref{sec:bw}) also the $bw$-topology on $H$.
 Furthermore, we look at a class of SPDEs with Levy noise on Banach spaces $E$, more precisely SDEs of Ornstein-Uhlenbeck (O-U) type, but driven by Levy noise (see equation \eqref{eq:4.17'}).
 Their corresponding transition semigroups, called \textit{generalized Mehler semigroups}, also turn out to be $C_0$-semigroups on $(C_b(E), \tau_1^\mc{M})$ both when $E$ is considered with the norm topology (see Section \ref{sec:norm.top}) and, provided $E$ is reflexive, also with the $bw$-topology (see Section \ref{Section 4.4}).
-The interesting feature of the $bw$-topology is that in this case $C_b(E)$ consists of all bounded sequentially weakly continuous functions on $E$.\\
+The interesting feature of the $bw$-topology is that in this case $C_b(E)$ consists of all bounded sequentially weakly continuous functions on $E$ and supremum norm balls are relatively $bw$-compact. \\